Why sterilize pruning tools?

 Clean your pruning tools with a clean cloth to remove any debris or dirt.

-Heat the blades of your pruning tools over an open flame until they hey are hot enough.
+Heat the blades of your pruning tools over an open flame until they

 Alternatively, you can boil your pruning tools in a pot of water for 30 minutes.